rh-mobb/documentation/content/rosa/ocp-virt/index.md

     ![list of installed operators](installed-operators.png)

+1. Wait until the operator is deployed

+    ```bash
+    oc -n openshift-cnv rollout status deployment/hco-webhook
+    ```

 1. Create an OpenShift Virtualization operand

     > Note: this is all defaults, so will not support a lot of the more advanced features you might want such as live migration.

     ```
     cat << EOF | oc apply -f -